TECHNOLOGY DOMAIN

 What does this mean for me?

-Each student, in a team or individually, produces one of the products based on their theme.
+Each student produces one of the products based on positive impacts for the end user.

 Assessment